This post contains affiliate links.

 Your hose should have a inline pre-filter attached to filter out the impurities that can affect your water chemistry.

 They’re inexpensive and pay for themselves by you not having to add so many chemicals later on trying to balance the water.
 They also reduce the risk of mineral deposit build-up and staining.

 Place the hose inside the filter well to prevent airlocks and begin refilling.

 You can prevent biofilm by maintaining a regular cleaning and sanitizing schedule.
 It’s far better to be proactive with maintenance to prevent a build-up that requires a lot more work to remove.

 Test and adjust the pH and alkalinity levels in your spa water once a week.
 Sanitizing chemicals do not work properly when the water is not balanced properly, which leads to the formation of biofilm.

 Balance the alkalinity first before moving on to the pH.
 The total alkalinity levels should be between 80 to 120 ppm.

-Optimum pH levels are between 7.4 – 7.6, but a range of 7.2 – 7.8 is still acceptable and safe.
-This bundle has all the chemicals you’ll need to balance the alkalinity and pH.
+Optimum pH levels are between 7.4 and 7.6, but a range of 7.2 to 7.8 is still acceptable and safe.
+This bundle has all the chemicals needed to balance the alkalinity and pH.

 Shocking your hot tub water on a weekly basis prevents bacteria and microorganisms from building up in the plumbing.